 Intriguingly, cross-cultural research on the illusion began almost immediately, long before Segall et al.'s (1966) influential work.
-In 1901, the Müller-Lyer illusion took its first trip outside the industrialized world when it was included in the task battery of anthropologist W.H.R.
-Rivers.
-During field visits to the Torres Strait and Papua New Guinea, Rivers conducted experiments among Indigenous populations, assessing the degree to which visual perception varied across cultures (Rivers et al., 1901).
-The measurement tool was interactive, presenting the illusion on a surface akin to the lid of a box, with the two line segments joined at either end; participants would move the sliding portion to the point at which they deemed the lines to be of equal length, across ten trials.
-When conducted among Indigenous Murray Islanders, Rivers found that all individuals set the line with outward-pointing arrowheads considerably shorter than the one with inward-pointing arrowheads, suggesting that they are indeed susceptible to the illusion.
+In 1901, the Müller-Lyer illusion took its first trip outside the industrialized world, when it was included in the task battery of the anthropologist W. H. R. Rivers.
+During field visits to the Torres Strait and Papua New Guinea, Rivers conducted experiments among indigenous populations, assessing the degree to which visual perception varied across cultures (Rivers et al., 1901).
+The measurement tool was interactive, presenting the illusion on a surface akin to the lid of a box, with the two line segments joined at either end; participants would move the sliding portion to the point at which they deemed the lines to be of equal length, across 10 trials.
+When conducted among indigenous Murray Islanders, Rivers found that all individuals were indeed susceptible to the illusion.
 In a comparison with English adults, however, Rivers noted that the illusion is "distinctly less marked" in Murray Islanders than in Europeans.
 At the same time, Rivers suggested that differences in performance were not due to differences in cultural environment per se but rather a tendency to focus differently when solving the task (Rivers et al., 1901).
-In follow-up work with an improved instrument, Rivers (1905) further assessed differences in susceptibility between three groups: the jungle-inhabiting Urális and Sholagas of India, and the pastoralist Todas of the same country, and the English.
-While Toda participants showed a weaker effect than English participants, the Urális and Sholagas of tropical India showed the greatest effect of all (they "experience the illusion more strongly than any other group tested"), even compared to the English - in contrast to both Rivers' prediction and Segall et al.'s later findings (see Section 5 for a more thorough assessment of the historical data).
-Throughout his work, however, Rivers appropriately worried about issues with interpretation and translation, and sometimes attributed the differences he observed to these complicating factors (Thurston & Rivers, 1903).
+In follow-up work with an improved instrument, Rivers (1905) further assessed differences in susceptibility between three groups: the jungle-inhabiting Urális and Sholagas of India, the pastoralist Todas of the same country, and the English.
+While Toda participants showed a weaker effect than English participants, the Urális and Sholagas of tropical India showed the greatest effect of all (they "experience the illusion more strongly than any other group tested"), even compared to the English-in contrast to both Rivers' prediction and Segall et al.'s later findings (see later discussion for a more thorough assessment of the historical data).
+Throughout his work, however, Rivers appropriately worried about issues with interpretation and translation and sometimes attributed the differences he observed to these complicating factors (Thurston & Rivers, 1903).